A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Conclusions

 \section{Conclusions}

-We have investigated in this paper a new way to perform focal-plane wavefront sensing using vortex coronagraphs.
-Based on a deep learning approach and considering simulated data, we leverage the modulation introduced by the vortex coronagraph (either scalar, or vectorial after splitting the circular polarization states) to lift the sign ambiguity and perform FPWFS for various S/N, input WFE, and spatial frequency contents.
+In this paper, we have investigated a new way to perform focal-plane wavefront sensing using vortex coronagraphs.
+Based on a deep learning approach and considering simulated data, we have leveraged the modulation introduced by the vortex coronagraph (either scalar, or vectorial after splitting the circular polarization states) to lift the sign ambiguity and perform FPWFS for various S/Ns, input WFEs, and spatial frequency contents.
 The dual-polarization method with the VVC offers a very similar performance to the classical phase diversity method using additional defocused PSFs, even though the level of light is largely reduced after filtering by the VVC.
-For instance, considering a star of magnitude 6.2 observed at a wavelength of 2200~nm, we obtain a residual of 0.73~nm rms from an input WFE of 70~nm rms.
-In the case of the SVC, which provides a single focal-plane image, a loss in performance is observed only for high aberration levels.
-For bright stars, and with higher order and higher levels of aberrations, the CNN training is generally challenging, and the performance reaches a plateau of approximately 20~nm rms.
-In such circumstances, more training data, larger/deeper CNN architectures, and/or regularization techniques could further improve the phase retrieval accuracy.
-Atmospheric turbulence residuals that are expected in ground-based data only produce minor degradation in performance in a low NCPA regime, and should not be a concern in practice.
-We also showed that models trained on data containing particularly wide WFE and S/N distributions provide very satisfactory robustness.
+For instance, considering a star of magnitude 6.2 observed at a wavelength of 2200~nm, we obtain a residual of 0.73~nm RMS from an input WFE of 70~nm RMS.
+In the case of the SVC, which provides a single focal-plane image, a loss in performance is only observed for high aberration levels.
+For bright stars, and with higher order and higher levels of aberrations, the CNN training is generally challenging, and the performance reaches a plateau of approximately 20~nm RMS.
+In such circumstances, more training data, larger and deeper CNN architectures, and regularization techniques could further improve the phase retrieval accuracy.
+Atmospheric turbulence residuals that are expected in ground-based data only produce minor degradation in performance in a low NCPA regime, and they should not be a concern in practice.
+We have also shown that models trained on data containing particularly wide WFE and S/N distributions provide very good robustness.

 Potential applications of the proposed method could rely on including a polarizing beam splitter downstream of the VVC to collect both circular polarization states separately, either on a single or on two distinct sensors.
-Since our simulation-based FPWFS experiments work well even with a single image obtained behind an SVC, it appears that this flavour of vortex coronagraph offers an interesting alternative, notably because it would work without any additional optical components.
+Since our simulation-based FPWFS experiments work well even with a single image obtained behind an SVC, it appears that this flavor of vortex coronagraph offers an interesting alternative, notably because it would work without any additional optical components.